Fruit090/Retail-Sales-Insights-Dashboard/README.md

 ### Results & Findings

-The analysis revealed that total sales reached X over the reporting period, while profits amounted to Y. It became clear that [Region A] outperformed all other regions, while [Region B] lagged behind.
+The analysis revealed that total sales reached 85 Million over the reporting period, while profits amounted to 32 Million.
+It became clear that [Region A] outperformed all other regions, while [Region B] lagged behind.
 Product categories such as Furniture, Technology, and Office Supplies generated the largest share of overall revenue.
 A time-series review of the data uncovered a strong seasonal pattern, with [Month] recording the highest sales.
 Importantly, some products demonstrated high revenue but low profit margins, highlighting an opportunity for the business to reassess pricing strategies or renegotiate supplier costs.

 ### Recommendations